Exam Structure

 |---|---|---|

-In 2024, AP Chemistry students performed well, with a 73% pass rate.
+AP Chemistry is known for its rigor, yet students consistently perform well with a 73% pass rate.

 | AP Score | Meaning | % of Students |